openstack-archive/fuel-library/docs/pages/installation-instructions/0020-machines.rst

 additional server with specifications comparable to the controller nodes.)

 Make sure your hardware is capable of PXE booting over the network from Cobbler.
-You'll also need each server's mac address.
+You'll also need each server's mac addresses.

 For a list of certified hardware configurations, please `contact the